-New arrivals on the hunt for accommodation in San Diego will find that the city’s diverse landscape means that there are a variety of options.
-Prospective tenants and buyers have a wide variety of housing options from affordable apartments and single-family homes in the suburbs to luxury oceanfront estates.
+New arrivals on the hunt for accommodation in San Diego will find that the city offers a considerable variety of housing and a diversity of neighbourhoods.
+Prospective tenants will have plenty of options, like affordable apartments, single-family homes in the suburbs and luxury beachfront estates.

-Many of those who move to the city rent accommodation first and get to know their environment and the market before making a commitment to buy.
-If they don’t intend on staying for the long-term, expats in San Diego generally prefer to rent.
+Many of those who move to the city rent accommodation first while getting to know their environment and the market before making a commitment to buy.
+If they don’t intend on staying for the long term, expats in San Diego generally prefer to rent.